Glan9/Gaia/README.md

 A work-in-progress golfing language inspired by [CJam](https://sourceforge.net/projects/cjam/), [Jelly](https://github.com/DennisMitchell/jelly), [Ohm](https://github.com/nickbclifford/Ohm), and [SOGL](https://github.com/dzaima/SOGL).

 Gaia is still very much incomplete.
-Currently it's more or less usable but still has a very limited set of operators and built-in functions.
+Currently it's more or less usable but still has a limited set of operators and built-in functions.

-Documentation is currently unavailable, because I haven't even designed the entire spec yet.
+Documentation is currently unavailable and features are subject to change without warning (as it's still in development).

 ## Basic Syntax